 No. The Information Commissioner also investigates complaints about agency actions under the FOI Act.
 However, if you are complaining that an agency decision is wrong, it will be treated as an application for a review.
 Your matter will be treated as a complaint when a review would not be practical or would not address your concerns (for example, if you were not consulted about a document that contains your personal information before it was released).
-For more information see FOI Fact Sheet 13 Freedom of information - How to make a complaint.
+For more information see How do I make an FOI complaint?